ICEICEICE991/elist-ecommence/README.md

 Identify inactive customers based on the time since their last purchase:

 Insights:
-Calculate churn rate and identify customers at risk of churning.
+-Calculate churn rate and identify customers at risk of churning.
-Share with the Retention Team to run re-engagement campaigns.
+-Share with the Retention Team to run re-engagement campaigns.

 <b>Average Order Value (AOV) by Marketing Channel:</b><br>

 Objective: Compare AOV across marketing channels to optimize marketing spend.

 Insights:
-Identify channels with the highest AOV, which may justify a higher marketing spend.
+-Identify channels with the highest AOV, which may justify a higher marketing spend.
-Share with the Marketing Team to allocate budgets more effectively.
+-Share with the Marketing Team to allocate budgets more effectively.

 <b>Product Sales Performance by Region:</b><br>